AlexandruRO45/ros_ws/README.md

 nano ~/.bashrc
 ```

-Then, you can use the packages as usual.
-For example, to launch the chess pick and place game, run:
+Then, you are free to use the packages as usual.

+To launch the chess pick and place game, run (give a 10-30 seconds delay between commands to allow them be properly configured):

 ### Terminal 1:
 ```